 Ha Giang Provence is a great place to explore by motorbike.
 Though, with scenery this good you’ll definitely want to get off the roads and out into the countryside.
 Dong Van is the best town to stay in when exploring Ha Giang and there is some excellent hiking nearby.

-The paths, trails and roads lead through emerald hills and lush rice fields – and the best part about it is that you’re likely to have it almost all to yourself.
+The paths, trails, and roads lead through emerald hills and lush rice fields – and the best part about it is that you’re likely to have it almost all to yourself.
 You will come across some locals though and many of them wear their traditional hill tribe clothing.

 There’s no set route for hiking in Dong Van but once you reach the town you’ll see the areas you’ll want to head to.
-I walked up the hill above town to a viewpoint overlooking a huge area of rice terraces and back.
+I walked up to the hill above town to a viewpoint overlooking a huge area of rice terraces and back.
 It took around four hours but I could have gone much further though as there’s so much to explore in the area.

 There’s no need to hire a guide unless you’re interested in a more cultural experience.
 Dong Van is a cool little town too and is well set up for tourists.
 I much preferred it to the more commercial Sapa.